Details Emerge On The Ataribox Console – It’s Not Looking Good

 Some disturbing updates

-Not since the Ghostbusters 2016 trailer was released have I been more worried about an upcoming release.
+Not since the Ghostbusters 2016 trailer was released have I been more worried about something new on the way.
 In that instance, my concern was justified.
 In this, however, it’s almost guaranteed.

 So, what do we know?
 Well firstly the console is no longer the Ataribox, it’s now the Atari VCS.
 That name may trigger some memories in our older readers grey matter and for good reason.
-It will share the name as an Atari console from the 70’s.
+Yes, it will share the same name as an Atari console from the 70’s.
 That, however, is not what worries me the most.
-You do not need to have such a longstanding memory to see, however, which controller Atari are ripping off here.
+Why?
+Well, you do not need to have such a longstanding memory to see which controller Atari are ripping off here in the latest image.

 Atari has announced that this new console will primarily support indie developer design and will support older games, presumably via emulator.
 It sounds to me like this console is simply going to the be Ouya part 2 and that is deeply concerning.
 Now, I must confess, I do own an Ouya, however, a gaming console it was not.
 I do still use it, but only as a media player in my son’s bedroom.
 Other than that, the product is almost entirely useless, which almost sums up the launch analysis.